The Journey to Net Zero - Improved Vessel Efficiency & Sustainability

 New Emission Regulation & Guidance

 Regulation is the driving force behind climate action in industry and a key component in turning the IMO emission targets into reality.
 However, the regulation also needs to be supported with suitable guidance to ensure it can be implemented effectively.
-This series of short talks will explain the driving forces behind regulation and policy change, provide examples and trends of how new regulation is being implemented and provide a glimpse of the future regulatory landscape.
+This series of short talks explains the driving forces behind regulation and policy change, provide examples and trends of how new regulation is being implemented and provide a glimpse of the future regulatory landscape.

 Seawork Watch on Demand - The Journey to Net Zero - Improved Vessel Efficiency & Sustainability – Webinar 3: New Emission Regulation & Guidance (seawork.com)